-Do not confuse Transition Tax with GILTI Tax: the former is a one-time event; the latter is annual tax starting from 2018 tax year.
-Transition Tax is levied on the deemed repatriation of post-1986 accumulated earnings of a foreign corporation that have not been taxed by the IRS in the past.
+Do not confuse section 965 Transition Tax with GILTI Tax: the former is a one-time event; the latter is annual tax starting from 2018 tax year.
+Both GILTI and the Transition Tax apply to U.S. shareholders of CFCs, and the Transition Tax also applies to corporate U.S. shareholders of a foreign corporation even if it is not a CFC.

 Calculation of untaxed Earnings and Profits starts from the year where the foreign corporation became a Controlled Foreign Corporation.
 If the corporation was inherited by a US person in 2016, then the calculation of earnings and profits subject to Sec 965 inclusion starts in 2016.
-Prior earnings and profits are disregarded
+Prior earnings and profits are disregarded.

 Also, if the individual owned the corporation in the past, yet met the Substantial Presence test or become a Green Card holder in 2016 - then the calculation of untaxed earnings and profits starts in the year where he became a US person.